 Travels to school district buildings and professional meetings as required.

-Knowledge, Skills and AbilitiesKnowledge of current physical education instructional methods, as well as differentiated instruction based upon student learning styles.
+Knowledge, Skills and AbilitiesKnowledge of current art instructional teaching methods and educational pedagogy, as well as differentiates instruction based upon student learning styles.

 Ability to use computer network system and software applications as needed.